 - Clean and disinfect surfaces: Germs can live on surfaces for hours or even days.
 So clean and disinfect frequently touched surfaces, like doorknobs, light switches, and countertops.

-By following these simple steps, you can promote the importance of hand hygiene and keep everyone around you safe.
+By following these simple steps released by centers for disease control, you can promote the importance of hand hygiene and keep everyone around you safe.

 10 circumstances in which hand hygiene is important to reduce the spread of infection